-This is the process for transferring my pictures from the camera to my computer or from the scanner to my computer.
+This is the process for transferring my photos from my camera or phone to my computer or from the scanner to my computer.
 Even though this step is pretty straight forward there are a few important things that I do to transfer my photos efficiently.
-While tedious, transferring your pictures is very important to the entire workflow.
-Long time ago, I started out using the Windows XP Photo Wizard but found out that a few other programs including FastStone Image Viewer offer much more flexibility for transferring your photos to your computer.
+While tedious, transferring digital photos is very important to the entire workflow.
+Long time ago, I started out using the Windows XP Photo Wizard but found out that a few other free programs including FastStone Image Viewer offer much more flexibility for transferring your photos to your computer.

 This step was the motivation behind creating OrganizePictures.com, and as such there is a lot of information on this site that applies here.
-Once I have transferred my pictures from the camera to my computer I start organizing them.
-However, before I start dissecting my pictures and move them and tag them, I ask some fundamental questions for each batch of photos.
+Once I have transferred my photos from the camera to my computer I start organizing them.
+However, before I start dissecting my photos by moving them and tagging them, I ask some fundamental questions for each batch of photos.
 The answers to these questions determine the level of organization I will be applying to them.

-Once I determine the different purposes I want to achieve with this batch of photos, I start organizing them.
-This third step in my system is accomplished in three different layers.
+Once I determine the different purposes I want to achieve with this batch of photos, I start to organize digital photos.
+I complete thus third step in my system in three different layers.
 Each layer adds more and more details about the photos in this batch (metadata in technical terms).
 I always perform the first Layer and sometimes layers two and three, depending on what I am trying to achieve in the end.

 Here are my three layers for adding metadata: